pattukkaaran/Cassette/_posts/2018-08-23-the-most-popular-mistakes.markdown

 So, what to expect in this blog?

 Nothing but Music.
 Lyrics.
 Abundance of Playlists.
-Language never matters in Music.
+Language never matters to me in Music.
 Trust me!
 I'm konjam bad in stringing things in words, Forgive me for that.
 See you soon!